Our unfinished basement laundry room was in poor shape, but with several diy repairs and paint alone we were able to make it cozy and welcoming.

 With that said, here is how the laundry room looked when we were finished.
 Basic, functional, spacious, and clean would be my favorite words for this area in our townhouse basement.

-These are the steps we took to clean this room up:
+These are the steps we took to update this unfinished basement laundry room area:

 - Walls, windows repaired with hydraulic cement then patch areas were painted with a waterproofing primer.